filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/datacap/index.md

 func IncreaseAllowance(params IncreaseAllowanceParams) TokenAmount {}
 ```

-Increase the DataCap token allowance that an operator can control of the owner's balance by the requested amount.
+Increase the DataCap token allowance that an operator can control by the requested amount.

 `uint`  IncreaseAllowanceMethodNum = 1777121560.